You must have heard of Dharamshala, but have you heard of Dharamkot? It is a little hippie village in the Himalayas, near Dharamshala and McLeodganj.

 It is the place where you can get spiritual, Dharamkot is the perfect little Yoga village and is ideal for a few days’ time off from the real world.
 Or even months.. if you’re lucky enough to take time off work for that long.

 Dharamkot is the perfect base for multiple hikes in the Himalayas such as Triund, Illaqua, Indrahar Pass, etc. It is just an overnight bus ride away from the famous backpackers’ hot spot – Kasol.
-My first visit to this village was back in 2008 and I kept going back for more.
+My first visit to this village was back in 2008 and I went back total 5 times for more.

 If you’re looking for a relaxed vacation that doesn’t involve hiking or walking around, then Dharamkot is NOT the place for you.
-This village doesn’t have any roads, except for a single road that leads to it and pretty much ends where there’s a very famous café called “Trek and Dine”.
-After this café, the road narrows down to a pathway, ideal for aimless walks through the village to various other view points, rocks, waterfalls and some treks.
+This village doesn’t have any roads, except for a single road that leads to it and pretty much ends at “Trek and Dine” – a famous café.
+After Trek N Dine, the road narrows down to a pathway, ideal for aimless walks through the village to various other view points, rocks, waterfalls and some treks.

 Where is Dharamkot?

 Dharamkot is in Kangra Valley in Himachal Pradesh state of India.
 As mentioned before, it is near the more famous Dharamshala and McLeodganj.